 “Smoldering leukemia” is one way that experts once referred to a class of lethal blood cancers now known as myelodysplastic syndromes (MDS).
 CSHL Fellow Lingbo Zhang aims to extinguish MDS by developing a new treatment strategy, work for which the Edward P. Evans Foundation has recognized him with an EvansMDS Young Investigator Award.

 “What is unique about the Evans Foundation is their efforts to bring experts from different fields together to cure this disease,” says Zhang.
 “We will benefit greatly from this early-stage investment.”

-This highly competitive award provides for $125,000 per year for up to two years to support Zhang’s translational research on MDS.
+This highly competitive award provides for $125,000 per year for up to three years to support Zhang’s translational research on MDS.
 Zhang is one of the first researchers to receive this award, created to support the development of the next generation of research leaders who will blaze a path toward cures for MDS.